krishauser/ikdb/README.md

 The ManagedIKDatabase will keep learning and periodically saving to disk, and the learned database will be loaded up again next time you start the program.

-Please consult the Klamp't IK tutorial http://motion.pratt.duke.edu/klampt/tutorial_ik.html or the klampt.ik module documentation at http://motion.pratt.duke.edu/klampt/pyklampt_docs/ik_8py.html for more information about how to set up these objectives.

 The ManagedIKDatabase class automatically populates one or more IKDatabase objects and automatically determines feature spaces from the IKProblems that you generate.
 Doing this dynamically does